anilthanki/aequatus-vis/README.md

 where `settings_div`, `filter_div` and `sliderfilter` are ids for the divs to hold various controls, filter options and slider; and `popup` is a callback for JavaScript function when clicked on any gene.

+An example popup is included in the demo.

 Functions:
 ```javascript
 changeReference(new_gene_id, new_protein_id)